NatCATModeling/R4H2O/manuscript/5_data_products.md

 The third part of the document is the Markdown text.
 In Markdown, headers start with one or more has symbols, lists start with asterisks, and so on.
 Markdown uses these non-alphanumeric symbols to instruct the computer what the output should look like.

 Lastly, you can embed the output of an R expression inside a line of text.
-For example, to write: "A total of 491 respondents completed the survey.", with data from the second [case study](#casestudy2) you can add the following line to your text:
+For example, to write: "A total of 264 THM results appear in the data."
+To achieve this, you can embed R code within a sentence:

 ```
-A total of `r nrow(customers)` respondents completed the survey.
+A total of `r nrow(gormsey_thm)` THM results appear in the data.
 ```

 The expression is evaluated when you knit the document.
 This way, your numbers are always up to date with the latest data.
 Make sure you don't forget the lower case letter `r` to indicate that it needs to be evaluated.
-The line shown above will result in:

-> A total of 691 respondents completed the survey.

 When working on a project, it is best first to write the code in a well-commented R script and copy this into a Markdown document after you complete the analysis.
 You can then add any explanatory text and so on to create reproducible research.